-Kangana Ranaut Wants Deepika Padukone To Apologize For TikTok Challenge On Chhapaak Look!
+Kangana Ranaut Wants Deepika Padukone To Apologise For TikTok Challenge On Chhapaak Look!

 Deepika Padukone recently hit the headlines for all wrong reasons after she appeared in a promotional video on TikTok where she is seen challenging an influencer to recreate three of her 'looks' from her films, including that of Malti from Chhapaak.
 The actress received heavy flak on Twitter as netizens found the video 'insensitive' and 'demeaning.'